-Whilst he hasn’t discussed the exact nature of the issue, it seems he may require surgery if he is to continue to play.
+Whilst he hasn’t discussed the exact nature of the issue, it seems he may require surgery to continue to play.

-Joint surgery and former players.
+Joint surgery and former tennis players

 Ivan Lendl, Murray’s current coach recently revealed that he had both hips replaced at the age of 56.
 He cited this as one of the main reasons he was unable to travel over the last couple of years to support Murray.

 Not to be outdone, Boris Becker has also had both hips replaced, 10 years earlier than his former rival.
 Becker also suffers with right ankle issues which means he now walks with a limp.

 Andrew Castle the former British number 1 and current BBC commentator has had a hip replaced.
 Whilst on the female side of the game Jo Durie, also a former British number 1, recently revealed that she had to undergo both hip and knee replacement surgery.

 So why does tennis seem to damage joints?

 Injuries to any joint in a sport like tennis are the result of repeated exposure to uncontrolled force.